toubiweb-devtools/docker-node-dev-tools/README.md

 # docker-node-dev-tools

-Docker image to build or run application in development mode
+Docker image to build or run applications in development mode using nodejs.

 ## What is included?

 This image is based on official node.js docker image (Debian stable, Wheezy).

-Current version include:
+Current version includes:
 * node 5.3
 * general tools: wget, vim
-* node dev tools: bower, grunt, cli
+* node development tools: bower, grunt, cli

 The default docker user is "dev", and has sudo rights without password.